bml-research/data_analysis_bml/dnaj/dnaj_01.md

 ![Pic](https://ars.els-cdn.com/content/image/1-s2.0-S1097276510000262-gr1_lrg.jpg)
 *<sub>The result of the previous screen showing that DNAJB6b and DNAJB8 are the most effective suppressors of huntingtin aggregation.
 [Source](https://www.sciencedirect.com/science/article/pii/S1097276510000262?via%3Dihub)</sub>*

-Identifying DNAJB6 as a suppressor was an important breakthrough because it's subsequent research provided mechanistic evidence of a chaperone that directly targets primary nucleation, the very first step of protein aggregation.
+Identifying DNAJB6 as a suppressor was an important breakthrough because its subsequent research provided mechanistic evidence of a chaperone that directly targets primary nucleation, the very first step of protein aggregation.
 DNAJB6 uses a specific serine/threonine-rich motif to bind and neutralize mutant Huntingtin "seeds" before they can multiply.
 DNAJB6’s ability to prevent the earliest stages of misfolding makes it a prime therapeutic target, as inducing its expression pharmaceutically could provide a natural cellular defense to reduce the progression of Huntington’s disease.

 DNAJB6 exists as a functional monomer or dimer that utilizes its J-domain to recruit HSP70 and a specific C-terminal motif to bind amyloid-prone clients.
 To increase its efficiency, it assembles into high-molecular-weight oligomeric "shells" that provide a high density of binding sites to trap disordered peptides.
 Once bound to a substrate, it forms a stable complex that effectively stalls the nucleation process, preventing the formation and spread of toxic protein aggregates.